What businesses need to know about HMRC fuel rates for private cars in 2024

 - To recoup the value of fuel used by employees using company cars for private trip purposes

 As long as you’re paying (or receiving) the correct rates, the advisory rates will not contribute to taxable profit, and your business shouldn't be required to pay for extra national insurance class 1A.

 Using advisory rates means that cash will be immediately available for employees to use for otherwise expensive fuel.

 What are the current advisory fuel rates?

-As of November 2022, the fuel advisory rates for petrol vehicles are as follows:
+As of 1st December 2023, the fuel advisory rates for petrol vehicles in 2024 are as follows: